What if I am in the armed forces and working overseas?

 If your spouse or civil partner has accompanied you on your overseas posting, they can apply for Class 1 NIC credits.
 This means that they are treated as having paid UK social security contributions whilst they are abroad with you and there is no gap in their contribution history.

-Certain UK state benefits are dependent upon the individual’s NIC record, for example the state pension, so it is important that your spouse or civil partner applies for these credits to ensure they have as few gaps in their contribution record as possible.
+Certain UK state benefits are dependent upon the individual’s NIC record, such as the state pension, so it is important that your spouse or civil partner applies for these credits to ensure they have as few gaps in their contribution record as possible.
 They can apply for Class 1 NIC credits using form MODCA1 which is available on GOV.UK.
 The form must be completed and sent to HMRC before the end of the tax year following your return to the UK.

 If they are too late to claim credits as above, or they accompanied you on an overseas posting before 6 April 2010, but after 5 April 1975, they can claim Class 3 NI credits by completing the application form that is also on GOV.UK.